Type

 .

-Finally, specific banks may have their code mappings which take precedence over our default classification.
+Specific banks may have their own code mappings which take precedence over our default classification.
 For example, JPMC sends wires using the BAI2 code 216.

 If you have any questions about what vendor codes may be overridden, please reach out to our support team at [email protected].